M-Elnemr/MVVMCleanArchitecture/README.md

 it's a simple Showcase project that presents a modern, 2021 approach to Android application development.

 # Tech-stack
-Kotlin, \n
+Kotlin

-Kotlin Coroutines,
+Kotlin Coroutines

-Hilt for dependency injection, data binding,
+Hilt for dependency injection

+data binding

 -Jetpack-

-Navigation Components,
+Navigation Components

-LiveData,
-Lifecycle,
-ViewModel,
+LiveData

+Lifecycle

+ViewModel

 usecase (Powered up with coroutines)

-Room database,
+Room database

 Each view has it's own module to keep everything seperate and clean.

 I used usecase for every request to keep everyrequest clear and seperated.

 View (fragment or activity) - ViewModel - Usecase (kotin coroutines) - Repository -> (request data form local database or server).